liuguoyou/FDDA/README.md

 | regnetx600m  | W4A4-F8L8 | ImageNet | 70.326%    |
 | regnetx600m  | W5A5-F5L5 | ImageNet | 73.620%    |
 | regnetx600m  | W5A5-F8L8 | ImageNet | 73.996%    |

+### Contact

+For any question, be free to contact: viper.zhong@gmail.com